Mahoney/docker-etc-hosts/README.md

 It can be installed as so: `brew install mahoney/tap/docker-etc-hosts`

+You may need to restart `docker-lifecycle-listener` afterwards:

+`sudo services restart docker-lifecycle-listener`

 On Linux you will need to set up [docker-lifecycle-listener](https://github.com/Mahoney/docker-lifecycle-listener) manually and copy `docker-etc-hosts.sh` into